discord-jda/JDA/README.md

 ### [Lavalink](https://github.com/frederikam/Lavalink)

+Created and maintained by [Frederik Mikkelsen](https://github.com/Frederikam), the creator of FredBoat.

 Lavalink is a popular standalone audio sending node based on Lavaplayer.
 Lavalink was built with scalability in mind, and allows streaming music via many servers.
 It supports most of Lavaplayer's features.